chaos-lang/string/README.md

 ### str string.join(list words, str separator)

-Concatenate a list of strings `words` into a string by separating them with string `separator`.
+Concatenates a list of strings `words` into a string by separating them with string `separator`.

 ```chaos
 kaos> list a = ["foo", "bar", "baz"]